speters/USBasp/Readme.txt

 LIMITATIONS

 Hardware:
-"circuit/usbasp_5V_circuit.pdf" shows a simple circuit.
-It doesn't meet the voltage range on the data lines specified in USB 1.1.
-Also this circuit can only be used for programming 5V target systems.
+This package includes a circuit diagram.
+That circuit can only be used for programming 5V target systems.
 For other systems a level converter is needed.

 Firmware:
 The firmware dosn't support USB Suspend Mode.
 A bidirectional serial